fawcettc/planning-features/README.md

 ### JSON output

- * Use the \-\-json-output-file argument to pass a path where computed feature values should be stored in JSON format.
+ * Use the `--json-output-file` argument to pass a path where computed feature values should be stored in JSON format.
  * This file will be created anew rather than being appended to, and will currently **be overwritten** if it already exists.
  * The JSON format is: